T3N0V4/cosmos-graph/README.md

 ## Vision

-The long-term idea behind Cosmos Graph is to transform the graph from a static utility into an expressive visual experience.

-Small notes could feel like particles drifting through space.

-Important notes could become stars.
+Cosmos Graph started as a visual experiment, but the long-term idea is bigger than aesthetics alone.

+Future versions may explore concepts such as:

+- notes behaving like particles,
+- important concepts becoming stars,
-Major knowledge hubs could evolve into planets, galaxies, or massive cosmic structures.
+- major knowledge hubs evolving into massive cosmic structures,
+- and graph relationships feeling more alive and organic.

 The graph should not only display information.